What is Glaucoma?

 How long does the initial consultation take?

-Knowing the risk factors for the disease and being screened for it will give you a head start on detecting and treating the disease.
-Doing so is important because any vision lost in glaucoma patients can not be regained.
-Unfortunately, everyone is at risk for developing glaucoma, but certain groups have a higher risk, including:
+Knowing the risk factors for glaucoma and being screened for it will give you a head start on detecting and treating the disease.
+Doing so is important because any vision lost in glaucoma patients cannot be regained.
+Unfortunately, everyone is at risk for developing glaucoma, but certain groups are considered high-risk, including:

-- African-Americans – glaucoma is 6 to 8 times more common than in Caucasians
+- African-Americans (6 to 8 times more likely to develop glaucoma than Caucasians)

 - Hispanic Americans in older age groups

 - Individuals over the age of 60

 - Diabetics or those with high blood pressure

 - Those with a family history of glaucoma

 - Steroid users

 Your best defense is to have regular eye exams and a glaucoma screening test, especially if you fall into a high risk group.